Background pattern

 • erythromycin (antibiotic),

-• ritonavir (for HIV),
+• ritonavir (for human immunodeficiency virus or "HIV"),

-• nonsteroidal anti-inflammatory analgesics (such as ibuprofen), which may increase the risk of ulcers,
+• non-steroidal anti-inflammatory analgesics (such as ibuprofen), which may increase the risk of ulcers,

 If you are taking any of these medications, your doctor may give you a lower dose of galantamine.

-Consult your doctor or pharmacist if you have any doubts.
+Consult your doctor or pharmacist if you have any questions.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Do not breastfeed while taking galantamine.

-Driving and operating machines
+Driving and using machines

 Galantamine may make you feel dizzy or drowsy, especially during the first few weeks of treatment.
-If galantamine affects you, do not drive or operate tools or machines
+If galantamine affects you, do not drive or operate tools or machines.

-Galantamina Sandoz contains sodium
+Galantamine Sandoz contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per prolonged-release hard capsule; this is essentially “sodium-free”.
+This medication contains less than 1 mmol of sodium (23 mg) per prolonged-release hard capsule; this is essentially "sodium-free."

 3. How to take Galantamine Sandoz